 It’s not the range of products it offers.

 It’s not the quality of its design either.

-Once you get your website to rank consistently, you can guarantee consistent sales for the long-term
+Once your website ranks consistently, you can guarantee consistent long-term sales.

 Ecommerce SEO is difficult and there’s a lot you need to do right to make your website stand out in Google’s search results.

 Plus most people go about ecommerce SEO the wrong way by picking keywords with high search volumes.

 So I am going to teach you everything there is about ecommerce SEO to take your store from the bottom, to the top of the search engines.

 While other ecommerce SEO guides focus on the theory, I am going to tell you everything you need to know and how to do it.

 This means I will show you only what matters.

 There will be no fluff in this guide or topics that do not relate to ecommerce SEO in 2018, only applicable, 100% field-tested tactics that work.